 A good practice is to install batteries that have a bigger capacity than the calculated consumption.
 In this way, the system will have a greater chance of working even if there is a decrease in battery capacity caused by wear over time.

-Installation of the batteries should follow the same guidelines as for the tracking device and have a covert position, as disconnection of the battery in case of an attack would result in a failure of the tracking device.
+Installation of the batteries should follow the same guidelines as for the tracking device and have a covert position, as disconnection of the battery in case of an attack would fail the tracking device.

 Using one integrated monitoring solution